 Hofvind is a popular lecturer, both in Norway and internationally, on topics related to breast cancer screening.
 She is actively involved in a number of national and international research collaborations.

-Hofvind is Professor of Radiography at OsloMet, and was a Visiting Professor at the University of Vermont in 2006-07 and 2010-11.
+Hofvind is Professor of Radiography at UiT The Arctic University of Norway.
+She was Professor of Radiography at OsloMet 2007-21, and was a Visiting Professor at the University of Vermont in 2006-07 and 2010-11.

 Solveig Hofvind is a trained breast radiographer and obtained her master’s degree (Norwegian: hovedfag) from the Norwegian School of Sports Sciences, where she researched physical activity and risk of breast cancer.